What is hyper local content marketing? A guide for multi-location retailers

 Instead – consider letting your local employees replace imagery with their own photos from the location.
 Let them give their input to the copy and let them help decide which products to push.
 Set the direction and let local personnel execute – at least once in a while.

-2 … but you need real people
+…but you do need real people

 You should aim to always include real people, ie. your own staff or your customers in your content.
 This is simply because seeing real people evokes emotion, and emotion is one of the key drivers of interaction.
 Think micro-influencers, but even more real.